cloudamqp/lavinmq/README.md

 Instead of trying to cache messages in RAM, we write all messages as fast as we can to disk and let the OS cache do the caching.

-Each queues is backed by a message store on disk, it's just a series of files (segments), by default 8MB each.
+Each queues is backed by a message store on disk, which is just a series of files (segments), by default 8MB each.
+Message segments are memory-mapped files allocated using the mmap syscall.
+However, to prevent unnecessary memory usage, we unmap these files and free up the allocated memory when they are not in use.
+When a file needs to be written or read, we re-map it and use only the memory needed for that specific segment.
 Each incoming message is appended to the last segment, prefixed with a timestamp, its exchange name, routing key and message headers.

 When a message is being consumed it reads sequentially from the segments.
 Each acknowledged (or rejected) message position in the segment is written to an "ack" file